 The classification scheme outlined in Figure 1 and Figure 2 forms the backbone of the Allen Coral Atlas project.
 The classes and the rules used to define these were revised as the first part of the project and ongoing revision and improvement will take place.
 The revisions will take into account: Planet Dove data, Planet Dove derived bathymetry, best on offer global wave climatology data, available international community verification and validation data, and most recent regional to global scale coral reef mapping projects, as well as other past global projects and current NOAA UNEP global coral data sets.

+The output classification from the machine leaning classifier is then processed using a number of automated OBA membership rules.
 Membership rules form the typology of a mapping class defined by different attributes.
 These attributes not only include the brightness of an object but also the texture, depth, slope, waves or location in relation to other objects.
 In marine environments, seafloor features are especially challenging to distinguish due to submerged characteristics by variation in water from tides, water column composition from water movement, and surface roughness.

 Due to increased bottom reflectance attenuation with increasing water depth, in some cases the only differentiation made is between bright and dark objects.
 Bright objects are assumed to represent unconsolidated material (e.g. bright = sand), and dark objects consolidated material (e.g. dark = coral, rock or algae).